FMSoftCN/hybridos/README.md

 traditional operating system for a stand-alone hardware environment.

-HybridOS not only runs on smart IoT devices to support application development on devices, it also provides programming interfaces for the cloud and the clients, providing developers with a new complete software stack and protocol stack from devices to the cloud and the clients.
+HybridOS not only runs on smart IoT devices to support application development on devices, but also provides programming interfaces for the cloud and the clients.
+It tries to give the developers a new complete software stack and protocol stack from devices to the cloud and the clients.

 ## Table of Contents